News & Trending Money News

 Antonioguillem/Adobe sad woman with mask complaining in covid days

-Rising pandemic costs mean that even more Americans than before are living from paycheck to paycheck, but the middle and lower classes were still hit much harder by the COVID-19 crisis than the upper class.
+Many were hit hard by the pandemic, but the middle and lower classes were still hit much harder than the upper class.

 In 2020, for instance, one in every five middle-class households reported applying to receive unemployment benefits after losing their jobs.
 At the same time, the cost of living was rising fast: The inflation rate in June 2022 was the highest since the early 1980s.

 Certain other costs are increasing at a faster pace than inflation itself.
-Childcare, for instance, costs 40% more now than it did at the start of 2020.
+The cost of daycare and preschool, for instance, rose 4.4% in March compared to the year before.

 The income gap is widening